edupoux/MVA_2022_SL/README.md

+# UPDATE REGARDING PROJECT DEFENCES

+Please ignore the Google Meet link in the calendar invite you received for your project defence.
+Use the following zoom link instead: https://us02web.zoom.us/j/89686335842?pwd=ZjdnYjFmRmlURU1KS1l1WjVLSVVxdz09

 # NEW!

 - The Holger Schwenk course will not be prerecorded but be delivered live on Mar 8, 2021 from 9 to 11am.  https://us02web.zoom.us/j/81410190794